 - 1/4 teaspoon salt

 Drain potatoes well.
-Use an electric mixer to mix the potatoes until smooth.
-Let the potatoes cool (you can refrigerate for quickly cooling).
+Use an electric mixer to beat the potatoes until smooth.
+Let the potatoes cool (you can refrigerate to speed up the process).

 In a bowl, mix together the soy milk, sugar, eggs, and vanilla.
 Add to the potatoes.